 MISSION AND PHILOSOPHY

-The goal of Girls Talk Math is to make advanced mathematics accessible to students of underrepresented genders in STEM through a free educational summer program in which students with an interest in mathematics work with their peers to tackle challenging problems and learn how to effectively communicate their work.
+The goal of Girls Talk Math is to make advanced mathematics accessible to students through a free educational summer program in which students with an interest in mathematics work with their peers to tackle challenging problems and learn how to effectively communicate their work.

 STRUCTURE AND ACTIVITIES